Passenger documents eight-hour flight with no other people on board

 The short clip shows a completely empty plane, leaving Forsyth to pick any seat he wishes for the duration of the long-haul flight.

-He chose a middle aisle and put down the arm rests to create a makeshift bed.
+He chose a middle aisle and put up the arm rests to create a makeshift bed.

 “Literally the comfiest I’ve been on a plane,” was his verdict.